Make Fun Of Life!

 “I was the last one picked on every team when I was a kid.
 I was a klutz.
 If you had ever told me that I would make being an athlete my profession, I would have laughed at you.” -Dianna Golden (1963 - 2001), United States one-legged World Champion skier, as quoted in Bill Littlefield: “Champions: Stories of Ten Remarkable Athletes” (1993)

 “Rebellion against your handicaps gets you nowhere.
 Self-pity gets you nowhere.
-One must have the adventurous daring to accept oneself as a bundle of possibilities and undertake the most interesting game in the world - making the most of one’s best.” -Harry Emerson Fosdick (1878 - 1969): statement (1937 or earlier), as quoted in Herbert Victor Prochnow, editor: “The New Speaker’s Treasury of Wit and Wisdom” (1958)
+One must have the adventurous daring to accept oneself as a bundle of possibilities and undertake the most interesting game in the world - making the most of one’s best.” -Harry Emerson Fosdick (1878 - 1969): words (1937 or earlier), as quoted in Herbert Victor Prochnow, editor: “The New Speaker’s Treasury of Wit and Wisdom” (1958)

 When people think of guide animals for the blind, they usually think of dogs.
 However, there are also other types of working animals, such as guide horses, which are miniature horses about the size of very large dogs.
 Unlike regular horses, guide horses do not wear metal shoes nailed to their hooves, but instead wear shoes that can look similar to the casual shoes and dress shoes that people wear.